gradle/gradle/design-docs/features/composite-build/README.md

     - Every root project in the composite will be configured _once_ for task execution
 - Determine publication coordinates for each project without fully configuration (possibly via caching)
     - Projects that are not producers or consumers in a particular execution are not configured
+- Use coordinator process for one or more participant builds

+##### Out of scope

+- Optimize number and lifecycle of daemons generated for composite build

 ### Milestone: Integrated composite build can contain participants using older versions of Gradle